nouturnsign/thurstat/README.md

 ### Random Variable Arithmetic

 Perform addition, subtraction, and multiplication on distributions with other distributions and numerics.
+Limited support for exponentiation.

 e.g.
 ```py